 - Create department-specific SDS folders for easier SDS retrieval

-To access the GoldFFX database, click one of the links below:
+To access the GoldFFX database, click on the link below:

 NOTE: If you are unable to access the GoldFFX database by one of the above links, or if you are trying to access the database from a non-University of Michigan connection, please contact EHS at firstname.lastname@example.org for the login information.